 Rachelle is a proud African currently living in New York City – a city she embraced with open arms when she first visited in 1998.
 She loves the energy of her current home, but her life philosophy is very much centered in the African spirit of ubuntu.
 Derrick is an American who loved Africa and her people, the generosity of welcome, and the importance of community from the first he set foot on it.

-They often visit South Africa together and enjoy the wonder of wildlife in Kruger National Park and the silence of sunset over the Zambezi river – as well as cherished time with friends new and old – and the beach!
+They often visit South Africa together and enjoy the wonder of wildlife in Kruger National Park and the silence of sunset over the Zambezi river.
 One can safely say that they spend most of their time outside of Bel Canto Boot Camp thinking about their next safari.
 The beauty of Africa and the spirit of its people never leaves those who come from it or visit it.

 What is UBUNTU?

 Ubuntu relates to bonding with others.
 This is in line with what the word expresses in most African languages: being self because of others.
 This is also in line with the popular Zulu saying: umuntu ngumuntu ngabantu.
 Such sayings as I am because we are and I am human because I belong express this tenet.
 This means that in African philosophy, an individual is human if he or she says I participate, therefore I am.